Here is what we will do to help keep our patrons and our staff safe.

 Our University Libraries have put a number of measures in place to keep our libraries as safe as possible.
-We will do the best we can to respond to any issues that arise and continue to add safety protocols that will benefit our staff and our patrons.
 This is an evolving situation and we will continue to refine and modify our safety measures as needed.
 Below are some of the steps we have taken.

 Continuing Our Open Door Policy

-Restroom, classroom and study room doors will be left open in order to reduce the need to touch these doors and to improve the air circulation in these spaces.
+Restroom, classroom and study room doors will be left open whenever possible in order to reduce the need to touch these doors and to improve the air circulation in these spaces.

 Providing Protective Barriers at Service Points

-We have installed plastic shields at all of our service points and have placed stanchions to help patrons remain six feet from staff and each other while interacting at these locations and waiting for elevators and printers.
+We have installed plastic shields at all of our service points and have placed stanchions to help staff and patrons keep a safe distance apart.

 Maintaining Optimal Air Quality